 Part of your contract should state the fee payment schedule.
 We either take 50% up front, or do a 25/25/50 split depending on the contract – I highly recommend doing something similar, depending on the project size/your history with the client etc. A financial commitment to the project is a good commitment to make, and will help both parties feel at ease that the project is being handled professionally.

-Specific to taking payments: we only take cheque or email money transfer payments.
+Specific to taking payments: we only take cheque or email money transfer payments where payday loan support is necessary.
 We tried PayPal for a bit, but a) we’re not a high-volume business, b) PayPal is a sketchy monopoly, and c) a 4% cut can hurt on a big payment.
 It’s your call though – offering the ability to take credit cards is a nice value-add for your clients.

 Once you’ve completed all the above steps, you’re ready to enter into the design stage.
 Now, I don’t mean you should immediately open up Photoshop and start going buck wild with the gradient tool or anything – we start with research & wireframing, personally.
 But that’s a topic for another post, I think.